 It bugs me when people think a degree is wasted on SAHM'ing.
 Your education, even an extremely advanced, specialized, esoteric degree, is not a waste!
 As a SAHM you bring a lot to the table when you've had the intestinal fortitude to finish something very difficult, and your kids can always benefit from your knowledge.

 I have a bachelor's in biochemistry and am almost finished with a masters in biology but currently have no plans to work outside the home.
-I realize how fortunate I am that I have the choice to either.Mom to James Daniel (10) William Joseph (9), Elise Marie (7), and Zachary Allan (1)
+I realize how fortunate I am that I have the choice to either.Mom to James Daniel (11) William Joseph (10), Elise Marie (9), Zachary Allan (2), and George Thomas (baby)

 This is a very interesting thread, thank you for posting.
 I'm also very happy about the balanced, kind, and generally open-minded responses you've gotten so far!
 I love the Nameberry forums for that exact reason!